Updated: 15 May 2019

 In the area: There is a lot to do in this area!
 From the Dubai Fountain to the Ice Skating Rink, Aquarium and Underwater Zoo, an indoor edutainment park for children (KidZania), cafes on the Emaar Boulevard, Dubai Opera, boutique shops in the Dubai Mall, the list is endless.
 Click here for more information on things to do.

-If you're visiting Burj Khalifa, you must visit one of the two observation decks located at the 124th floor and 148th floor respectively.
+If you're visiting Burj Khalifa, you must visit one of the three observation decks located at the 124th, 148th and 154th floors respectively.
 'At the Top' on the 124th floor is a more economical option and also has an open deck with large glass walls, providing unobstructed views of the city.
 'At the Top SKY' on the 148th floor of the building is a more premium experience with a lounge serving snacks and couches to sit on while you view the city through a closed deck.
 A fascinating experience is the 1-minute elevator ride, which bolts you to the 124th floor at lightning speed while giving you a snippet of how this architectural wonder was conceptualized and built.

 How to get there: The entrance to At the Top observation deck is located inside The Dubai Mall, right next to Burj Khalifa.
 It is recommended that you purchase the tickets in advance as the last minute prices are very high.
 Click here for reservations and more information on the tickets.